milesich/xcgp-api/docs/authentication/grants.md

 --------------- | -----------
 `grant_type`    | The `grant_type` parameter must be set to `refresh_token`.
 `client_id`     | This is the brand code given during the brand setup.
-`refresh_token` | The refresh token token given in any grant response.
+`refresh_token` | The refresh token given in any grant response.

-## Response
+## Grant response
-If the request for an access token is valid, the authorization server generates an access token and refresh token and return these to the client, with some additional properties about the authorization:
+If the grant request is successful, the authorization server generates an access token and refresh token and return these to the client, with some additional properties:

 ```json
 {